dennis2224/NimExec/README.md

 Since all required network packages are manually crafted and no operating system-specific functions are used, NimExec can be used in different operating systems by using Nim's cross-compilability support.

-This project was inspired by [Julio's SharpNoPSExec](https://github.com/juliourena/SharpNoPSExec) tool.
-You can think that NimExec is Cross Compilable and built-in Pass the Hash supported version of SharpNoPSExec.
-Also, I learned the required network packet structures from [Kevin Robertson's Invoke-SMBExec Script](https://github.com/Kevin-Robertson/Invoke-TheHash/blob/master/Invoke-SMBExec.ps1).

 # Compilation
 ```
 nim c -d:release --gc:markAndSweep -o:NimExec.exe Main.nim